Jimmy's Girl Friend

 "I can get in.
 I've lived there a very long time," she answered.

 "Do you have a career?"

 "No," she seemed annoyed.
 "I really just like to stay at home."

 "Do you have any children?"

 "One stillborn.
-Otherwise, no, I have no children.
-I wish I had," she said sounding of regret.
+Otherwise, no, I had no children.
+I wish she had survived," she said, eyes lowered and sounding full of regret.